 Applications are due no later than Monday, August 13, 2018, at 5:00 p.m.
 EDT, and should be submitted by e-mail to firstname.lastname@example.org.
 Funding decisions and notification of project acceptance will be made the week of September 10, 2018.

 You may also contact Eric Myln, executive director of DukeEngage, to talk about your program idea: email@example.com.

 Site Exploration Funds Available

-DukeEngage welcomes applications from Duke faculty and staff to receive site exploration funds to explore the possibility of creating a new DukeEngage project 2018 or 2019.
+DukeEngage welcomes applications from Duke faculty and staff to receive site exploration funds to explore the possibility of creating a new DukeEngage project for 2019.
 Available funding enables faculty and staff to travel to potential DukeEngage sites.
 Access the form below to begin the application process.

-The deadline to submit a request for a site exploration grant for new programs in 2018 was April 14, 2017.
+The deadline to submit a request for a site exploration grant for new programs in 2019 will be in April 2018.

-If you missed the deadline, please contact Eric Myln, executive director of DukeEngage, to talk about your program idea for 2019 or future summers: email@example.com.
+If you miss the deadline, please contact Eric Myln, executive director of DukeEngage, to talk about your program idea for 2020 or future summers: firstname.lastname@example.org.